awsdocs/aws-mobile-developer-guide/doc_source/web-add-analytics.rst

 Next Steps
 ==========

 Learn more about the analytics in AWS Mobile which are part of the :ref:`Messaging and Analytics <messaging-and-analytics>` feature.
-THis feature uses `Amazon Pinpoint <http://docs.aws.amazon.com/pinpoint/latest/developerguide/welcome.html>`__.
+This feature uses `Amazon Pinpoint <http://docs.aws.amazon.com/pinpoint/latest/developerguide/welcome.html>`__.

 Learn about :ref:`AWS Mobile CLI <aws-mobile-cli-reference>`.